RENCI/fuse-analysis-cellfie/README.md

 # test:

-Ensure there's no colleision with the port:
+Ensure there's no collision with the port:
 ```
 curl -X GET  http://localhost:8080/config
 ```